Share:

 Background Concentration

-The exceptions for including background concentrations is the PM10 CAAQS and both the PM2.5 NAAQS and CAAQS, due to the nonattainment status for the South Coast Basin.
+The exceptions for including background concentrations are the PM10 CAAQS and both the PM2.5 NAAQS and CAAQS, due to the nonattainment status.
 Modeled maximum 24-hour and annual concentrations should be compared directly to the significant change thresholds of 2.5 and 1.0 micrograms/cubic meter, respectively.

 The most recent 3 years of available monitoring data should be used to develop background concentration values.
 For all CAAQS and most NAAQS pollutants, the maximum value from the most recent 3 years should be used.
-The exceptions to this is for the NAAQS pollutants with special design values.
+The exceptions to this are for the NAAQS pollutants with special design values.
 This includes 1-hour NO2 (3 year average of the 98th percentile of the daily maximum 1-hour average) and 1-hour SO2 (3 year average of the 99th percentile of the daily maximum 1-hour average).
+The "Background Concs" layer in the interactive mapLink to external website. also provides these design values.

 [Return to Top]